Samuel-de-Oliveira/CanUseTimer/README.md

 **Windows**

-There's not installers for Windows, but if you want you can compile the Python code using the [Pyinstaller](https://pyinstaller.org) project.
+There's no installers for Windows, but if you want you can compile the Python code using the [Pyinstaller](https://pyinstaller.org) project.
 Click [here](Windows_Compiler) to take a tutorial about the compilation.